What is the Trade Register?

 Trade Register of Companies Abroad

 What if you are planning to work with a foreign company and want to get basic information about it?
-An alternative to the Czech Commercial Register can be found in a number of other countries.
-Due to the frequent cooperation with our closest neighbours, you may find the Slovak Commercial Register useful, which is very similar to the Czech one and can also be found online on the website of the Ministry of Justice of the Slovak Republic.
+Many other countries offer a company register.
+Due to the frequent cooperation with our closest neighbours, you may find the Slovak Business Register useful, which is very similar to the Czech one and can also be found online on the website of the Ministry of Justice of the Slovak Republic.

 Avoid errors in the commercial register